aws-samples/amazon-sagemaker-reusable-components/README.md

 The following section provides implementation details for each part of the SageMaker project.
 You can use these instructions and code to develop your own ML component.

-## Authoring of SageMaker project template
+## Authoring a SageMaker project template
 To get started with a custom SageMaker project, you need the following resources, artifacts, IAM roles and permissions:
 - A CloudFormation template which defines a Service Catalog [portfolio](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/what-is_concepts.html)
 - A CloudFormation template which defines a SageMaker project